cardboardcode/quick_nano/README.md

 > In other words, if you need to edit files frequently in Docker images like me, you will find nano far more convenient.

-Docker does not support GUIs inherently and it is a pain to configure it to support that.
+Docker does not support GUIs inherently and it is a pain to configure it to support that. :drop_of_blood:

 ## **Terminal Tricks** :computer: